 Operating expenses include research & development and engineering, selling and service and general and administrative expenses.
 Research & development and engineering expenses include both internal personnel costs and expenses associated with outsourced third party engineering relationships.
 Research & development and engineering activities are staff intensive; thus costs incurred primarily consist of wages and benefits for professional engineers and amounts paid to third parties under contractual engineering agreements.
-Research & development and engineering consists of a Product and Application Research and Development Engineering Group and a Customer Support Engineering Group.
-The primary focus of the Product and Application Research and Development Engineering and technical attention to customer production support, including a direct communication link with our internal operations.
+Research & development and engineering consist of a Product and Application Research and Development Engineering Group and a Customer Support Engineering Group.
+The primary focus of the Product and Application Research and Development Engineering Group is on current and future product design, prototyping, testing and application development activities.
+The Customer Support Engineering Group provides dedicated engineering and technical attention to customer production support, including a direct communication link with our internal operations.